kptdev/kpt/site/reference/fn/sink/README.md

 -->

 `sink` reads resources from `stdin` and writes them to a local directory.
+Resources must be in one of the following input formats:

+  1. Multi object YAML where resources are separated by `---`.

+  2. [Function Specification] wire format where resources are wrapped in an object of kind ResourceList.
+Refer to [Function Specification] format for more details.

-It is useful for chaining functions using Unix pipe.
+`sink` is useful for chaining functions using Unix pipe.
 For more details, refer to [Chaining functions].

 ### Synopsis